 Minorities Encouraged to Apply

-The program reaches out to minority students across the country at minority serving institutions and other colleges with large minority populations.
+The program reaches out to minority students across the country at minority serving institutions.
 Interns have participated from across the United States and Puerto Rico.

 Our goal is to get students excited about and prepared for STEM and energy careers at the DOE, other federal agencies or the private sector.
 Our hope is that doing exciting work, gaining confidence and making contacts will open up opportunities for students of diverse backgrounds and geographies.